Alex2262/AltairChessEngine/README.md

 [Texel Tuner](https://github.com/GediminasMasaitis/texel-tuner/tree/main/src) for tuning Altair's classical evaluation.

 #### People:
-- [@archishou](https://github.com/archishou) has supported me a lot in the development of my engine with many ideas and invaluable help in implementing bitboards.
+- [@archishou](https://github.com/archishou) has supported me a lot in the development of my engine with many ideas and invaluable help in implementing Bitboards.
 - [@Ciekce](https://github.com/Ciekce) has helped me fix many issues in my engine and improved my understanding of programming greatly.
   His engines [Polaris](https://github.com/Ciekce/Polaris) and [Stormphrax](https://github.com/Ciekce/Stormphrax) have also served as great resources.
   On top of this, he has also helped train Altair's latest neural network with his hardware.